sopel-irc/sopel.chat/_upgrading/sopel-7.md

 keep supporting the installation of EOL Python releases indefinitely.
 We can't support what we can't test.

+Furthermore, it's a waste of effort to fix bugs in new code that, for whatever reason, only affect old, disused versions of Python.
+The ratio of time spent to users impacted becomes too high as more systems get upgraded.

+And finally, supporting older Python releases sometimes prevents us from making highly desirable improvements (see above, re: reloading things).

 Keeping all this in mind, the current plan is as follows.
 Note that it is subject to change, as Sopel's development pace remains quite leisurely relative to the overall Python ecosystem.

-  - Sopel 7 will try to maintain the same Python version compatibility range as Sopel 6
+  - Sopel 7 will maintain the same Python version compatibility range as 6.x, barring any major roadblocks
     - This may change as Sopel 7 gets closer to release, depending on how our testing infrastructure and dependencies look, but we're motivated to keep things as-is (one of Sopel's maintainers still runs a production instance on Python 2.7, and cannot upgrade that system to a compatible version of Python 3 without significant work)
-  - Sopel 8 will drop support for Python releases that are EOL as of the start of its development cycle
+  - Sopel 8 will drop support for EOL Python releases immediately at the start of its development cycle, and adjust version support based on the estimated release date target as that becomes clearer
-    - This **definitely** means 2.7, 3.3, and 3.4 (already EOL)
+    - This **definitely** means dropping 2.7, 3.3, and 3.4 (already EOL)
-    - Python 3.5 and 3.6 support **might** be dropped, depending on timing
+    - Python 3.5 support **might** be dropped, depending on timing; it's set to reach EOL around September 2020 (but no hard date yet)
-      - Python 3.6 is [tentatively][PEP-494] EOL in December 2021, so presumably
+    - Python 3.6 is [tentatively][PEP-494] EOL in December 2021, but Sopel 8
-        support for 3.5 will end before then, but we don't have enough concrete information from the Python project to _really_ plan this far in advance
+      should be finished long before then

 [PEP-494]: https://www.python.org/dev/peps/pep-0494/